pitaslayer/SilenceTest/README.md

 Customization

 Game Object Logic
- - Customize the silence waiting
+ - Customize the silence waiting time
  - Sentence to show when the script is over

  Game Object Voice Silence Detection